khaldoun-xyz/standard/docs/plan.md

 Khaldoun is a technology company that **helps people do more with less**.
 To do so, we develop and maintain open-source tools & systems.

-Over time, Khaldoun will become a vehicle to build **unbureaucratic bureaucracies** - organisations that actively reduce complexity & orchestrate automation.
+Over time, Khaldoun aims to become a vehicle to build **unbureaucratic bureaucracies** - organisations that actively reduce complexity & orchestrate automation.
 This is not possible by tweaking existing legacy systems.